zaphosting/docs/docs/fivem-installresources.md

 start eup-ui
 ```

-You can access your `server.cfg` file either through FTP (as seen above), or via the **Configs** section on your gameserver's webinterface.
+You can access your `server.cfg` file either through FTP (as seen above), or via the **Configs** section on your game server's webinterface.

 :::info
 Please ensure that the name of the previously created folder is the same as what is found in the start command.
 This includes being case sensitive.
 :::

 Finally, you can restart your server.
 The installed resource should now be loaded next time your server has fully started.
-You have successfully installed a resource into your FiveM gameserver!
+You have successfully installed a resource into your FiveM game server!